Focus of Peoples’ Perspectives:

 - Take a good quality high resolution photo or video of the creation, documenting the piece itself, the process you used to create it, a performance or reading…

-- Submit your entry using the form below by July 6, 2020
+- Submit your entry using the form on this page!

 Membership with Allied Arts of Whatcom County is not required to participate but it greatly appreciated so we may continue with great programs like this.